Font embedding: On the Web

-Currently, Internet Explorer, Firefox, Safari, Opera and Google Chrome support automatic downloading of fonts used on a website using CSS2 or CSS3.
+Browsers Internet Explorer, Firefox, Safari, Opera and Google Chrome support automatic downloading of fonts used on a website using CSS2 or CSS3.

 Controversy

 Font embedding is a controversial practice because it allows copyrighted fonts to be freely distributed.
 The controversy can be mitigated by only embedding the characters required to view the document (subsetting).
 This reduces file size but prohibits adding previously unused characters to the document.

 Because of the potential for copyright infringement, Microsoft Internet Explorer only permits embedded fonts that include digital rights management (DRM) protections.
 The Acid3 test requires font embedding with minimal DRM protections.